 Patients should be informed about the importance of regular testing of renal function and hematological parameters when receiving treatment with JANUMET XR.

 Patients should be informed that acute pancreatitis has been reported during postmarketing use of JANUMET.
 Patients should be informed that persistent severe abdominal pain, sometimes radiating to the back, which may or may not be accompanied by vomiting, is the hallmark symptom of acute pancreatitis.
-Patients should be instructed to promptly discontinue JANUMET XR and contact their physician if persistent severe abdominal pain occurs [see WARNINGS AND PRECAUTIONS].
+Patients should be instructed to promptly discontinue JANUMET XR and contact their physician if persistent severe abdominal pain occurs [see Use In Specific Populations].

 Patients should be informed that the incidence of hypoglycemia is increased when sitagliptin with or without metformin is added to an insulin secretagogue (e.g., sulfonylurea) or insulin therapy and that a lower dose of the insulin secretagogue or insulin may be required to reduce the risk of hypoglycemia.